andrew-irods/How-To/Eclipse-attach-to-icommand-executable.md

 akelly@akelly1: $
 ~~~

-So the linux user "akelly" now also has an iRODS user identity called "andrew", with a password (xx0000), and a regular "roduser" profile (run "iiadmin lu andrew" to see all possible types of users).
+So the linux user "akelly" now also has an iRODS user identity called "andrew", with a password (xx0000), and a regular "roduser" profile (run "iadmin lu andrew" to see all possible types of users).

 (Ref: [https://docs.irods.org/master/icommands/user/#iinit](https://docs.irods.org/master/icommands/user/#iinit))